Understanding Burns: Types and Treatments Explained

 • peeling and dry skin occurs as the burn heals

-First Aid Treatment for First Degree Burns
+What is the First Aid Treatment for First Degree Burns?

 Since first-degree burns are mild, these are usually treated with first aid at home.
 The healing time may be quicker the sooner you treat the burn.
 Here are some first aid treatments for first-degree burns: